sbrajesh/buddypress-mute/readme.txt

 == Frequently Asked Questions ==

+= Is the plugin network compatible? =

+Yes.

 = Will I continue to get notifications from people after I mute them? =

 Yes.
 If for instance a person you are muting decides to send you a private message, then you will receive a notification.